seank-com/x509-parser/README.md

 ### Testing your Certificates

 To test your certificates, open the custom_hsm/custom_hsm.c file and copy the contents of your XXXXXXX.device.chain.cert.pem and XXXXXXX.device.key.pem into the static strings at the top.
-Next, update the sed command in the Dockerfile to replace ```[ID Scope]``` with the scope id of your Device PRovisioning Service.
+Next, update the sed command in the Dockerfile to replace ```[ID Scope]``` with the scope id of your Device Provisioning Service.
 Save and then run the following command from a terminal to test.

 ```bash
 $ docker build -t azure-iot-sdk-c .